LiteObject/scikit-learn-tutorial/docs/naive-bayes.md

 When a new email arrives with the words "Congratulations!
 You've won free tickets!", Naive Bayes:

 1. Looks up how often each word appears in spam vs ham
-2. Multiplies those probabilities together (this is the "naive" part)
+2. Combines those probabilities together (this is the "naive" part)
 3. Compares the final spam score vs ham score
 4. Picks the higher one

+In real implementations, it usually does this using log-probabilities (adding logs instead of multiplying tiny numbers) to avoid numerical underflow.

 ```python
 # Conceptually, it's doing something like this: